 This amazing sight, only minutes west of Warrnambool, is one of Australia’s most unique locations formed more than 30,000 years ago by a series of volcanic eruptions.
 This landscape may have been shaped by violent beginnings, but today it’s a place of nature, stillness and calm.
 The sweeping views across the crater are jaw-dropping.

-A network of short walks fan out across the reserve and I really recommend doing one or two.
+A network of short walks fan out across the reserve so it’s easy to pick one or two.
 They are a great way to absorb your surroundings.
-Some are dead flat whilst others have some steeper sections.
+Some walks are dead flat whilst others have some steeper sections.
 You’re likely to spot animals such as koalas, emus, kangaroos, wallabies and echidnas as you wander.
 You can do both self-guided and guided tours.

 Tip: Visit the on-site visitor centre, which has incredible environmental and cultural displays, organises guided tours and also provides a fascinating insight into how our First Peoples lived off these lands.